 If you’re still keen and your eye for a freebie is equally as keen, here are 5 of the best materials for building raised beds.

-Old scaffold boards are probably the most commonly used option for building raised beds, and can be easily found as scaffolding companies can’t use boards that are damaged or splitting.
+Old scaffold boards are probably the most commonly used option for building raised beds and can be easily found as scaffolding companies can’t use boards that are damaged or split.
 If you don’t happen to know a friendly scaffolder, try eBay for local companies disposing of their boards.

 Unfortunately, an old 13ft board will still cost over a tenner, plus you’ll have to find a way of getting them home if you’ve not got a trailer or roof rack.